hayden4r4/blackscholes-rust/README.md

-# Black-Scholes Rust
+# blackscholes

-A Black-Scholes pricing model built in Rust.
-Will calculate the price, greeks, and implied volatility of calls and puts.
-Simply create an Inputs sturct and call a calc_<>() method on it.
+This library provides an simple, lightweight, and efficient (though not heavily optimized) implementation of the Black-Scholes-Merton model for pricing European options.

+## Usage

+Simply create an instance of the `Inputs` struct and call the desired method.

 View the [docs](https://docs.rs/blackscholes) for usage and examples.